Last Update: October 10, 2024

 Optimal blood flow to the brain is crucial to cognitive function.
 When blood is blocked, so is oxygen, leading to a foggy noggin.
 Nitrites can increase blood flow and oxygen to the frontal lobes of the brain—the areas of concern for cognitive degeneration in elderly people.
 Whip up some cabbage and beet coleslaw for an nitrite-rich appetizer.

 Since the brain consumes much of the body’s oxygen supply, it needs protection against free radicals, compounds that can interact and destroy cell DNA.
-Since 60 percent of the brain is comprised of fat, it can absorb fat-soluble, free radical-fighting vitamin E well, which in turn maintains brain function and slows cognitive decline.
+Since 60 percent of the brain is comprised of fat, it can absorb fat-soluble, free radical-fighting vitamin E well, which in turn maintains brain function and helps slow cognitive decline.
 Try a spinach salad loaded with sunflower seeds, almonds, hazelnuts, and broccoli for an abundance of vitamin E. Add some carrots and peppers for luteolin, a nutrient that inhibits inflammation in the brain, combating age-related memory loss.
 Sipping herbal teas like peppermint, rosemary, and chamomile can also give the body plenty of luteolin.

 Just as omega-3 fatty acids are vital for cognitive development in infants, they also keep the brain healthy way into adulthood.
 High consumption of omega-3 fatty acids has been linked to increased brain volume in women, particularly in the hippocampal region—the part of the brain relating to memory.
 This increase reduces normal aging-related loss of brain cells by one to two years, according to one of the scientists who conducted this study.
 Load up on rich dishes of fatty fish like salmon and mackerel with walnuts and extra virgin olive oil to keep the memory sharp.